whybruhh/cse15l-lab-reports/lab-report-2-week-4.md

 - I add a line of code\
   `if (markdown.substring(openParen + 1, closeParen).contains(".com") || markdown.substring(openParen + 1, closeParen).contains(".html")) } `

-  to check if it is a valid link
+  to check if it there is a valid link inside the parentheses

 - Here I fix the code
   ![Image](fixBug4.jpg)

-- If either one of the condition above is true, the program would add the valid link to **toReturn** list, else it would break the loop and don't return anything
+- If either one of the condition above is true, the program would add the valid link to the **toReturn** list, else it would break the loop and don't return anything

 - It fixed the third bug successfully!
   ![Image](FixedBug4.jpg)